giridharNR/Multi-task-Reinforcement-Learning-for-Physical-Reasoning/Impala/README.md

 * Before running the code in this repository, make sure that all the dependencies are matched.
 * Follow instructions at 'https://github.com/Sheepsody/Batched-Impala-PyTorch'.
 * Only after the demo test works, go ahead and install the above requirements.
+* If the demo fails, its mostly due to the version mismatch.

 **Recommended to run it on Ubuntu Operating System**